City Guide for: Erdenet, Mongolia

 Amarbayasgalant Monastery

 Amarbayasgalant Monastery, also known as the Monastery of Tranquil Felicity, is one of the three largest Buddhist monastic centers in Mongolia.
-Nestled in the beautiful Iven Valley, this monastery is renowned for its stunning architecture, intricate artwork, and peaceful atmosphere.
-It offers a glimpse into Mongolia's rich Buddhist heritage and a chance to escape the bustle of city life.
+Nestled in the beautiful Iven Valley, this monastery is renowned for its stunning architecture and peaceful atmosphere.
+It offers a glimpse into Mongolian Buddhist traditions and history, with intricate artwork and well-preserved temples.

 Travel Time